 Notice the same relationship dynamics, anxieties, or conflicts appearing again and again

-Value insight, emotional depth, and the possibility of lasting transformation
+Value feeling safe as well as insight, emotional depth, and the possibility of lasting transformation

-Are drawn to exploring dreams, early experiences, and the unconscious patterns shaping your life
+Are drawn to exploring loving feelings as well as your dreams, early experiences, and the unconscious patterns shaping your life

-This kind of work is especially meaningful for people who value insight, emotional depth, and the possibility of lasting transformation.
+This kind of work is especially meaningful for people who value close connection, secure attachment, and the possibility of lasting transformation.

 Sessions are 50 minutes and available in-person in New York City or via secure telehealth for adults across New York State.
-Psychoanalytic therapy is a quiet and thoughtful space within the pace of city life to explore the deeper dimensions of your experience.
+Integrative psychotherapy is a quiet and thoughtful space within the pace of city life to explore the warmer, and deeper dimensions of your experience.

-Over time, psychoanalytic work often leads to a greater sense of freedom that is less driven by automatic reactions, with higher ability to make conscious choices in relationships and daily life.
-Recurring patterns begin to shift.
-Emotional life becomes richer and more flexible.
-Many clients describe feeling more fully themselves: more able to tolerate difficulty, more connected to others, and more alive to their own experience.
+Over time, integrative psychotherapy can lead to a deeper appreciation of personality and the ways a person moves through the world, less driven by protective defenses , more open to genuine emotional experience, and everyday pleasures.
+Sometimes patterns begin to shift and emotional life becomes richer and more flexible.
+People report feeling more fully themselves: more able to tolerate difficulty, more connected to others, and more alive to their own experience.

 Dr. Patricia Hunter is a licensed psychologist and certified psychoanalyst practicing in New York City.
 She teaches Object Relations I at the Manhattan Institute for Psychoanalysis, focusing on how early attachments continue to influence emotional life across adulthood.
 Her approach is disciplined, thoughtful, and focused on helping people understand the deeper emotional patterns shaping their lives.

 My practice serves adults throughout New York City, including Manhattan, the Upper West Side, Upper East Side, Chelsea, Tribeca, and Brooklyn Heights.
-Psychoanalytic therapy offers a quiet and thoughtful space within the pace of city life to explore the deeper dimensions of your experience.
+Gentle psychotherapy offers a quiet and thoughtful space within the pace of city life to explore the deeper dimensions of your experience.

 I also offer secure telehealth sessions for adults across New York State, making it possible to work together from wherever you feel most at ease.

-If you feel ready to look more closely at the patterns shaping your inner life, you are welcome to reach out to schedule a consultation.
+If you feel ready to feel closely supported as you look more closely at the patterns shaping your inner life, you are welcome to reach out to schedule a consultation.

 Yes.
 I provide secure telehealth sessions for adults throughout New York State.
-Many clients find that the reflective nature of psychoanalytic work translates well to an online format.
+Many clients find that the reflective nature of gentle psychotherapy work translates well to an online format.

-Psychoanalytic therapy is longer-term by design.
-Some people work for a year or two; others find the process valuable over many years.
+Integrative psychotherapy works differently for different people.
+Some people come for one session and find that is enough in the moment, some come for a year or two; others find the process valuable over many years.
 We discuss your goals and expectations openly from the beginning.